-- i.
-Statement showing income forecast of the company assuming that none of its products are to be further processed. - ii.
-Statement showing income forecast of the company assuming that products A, B, C and E are to be processed further.
+- a.
+Statement showing income forecast of the company assuming that none of itsproducts are to be further processed. - b.
+Statement showing income forecast of the company assuming that products A, B, C and E are to be processed further. - c.
 Can you suggest any other production plan whereby the company can maximise its profits?
-If yes, then submit a statement showing income forecast arising out of adoption of that plan.

-(b) Discuss the treatment of by-product cost in Cost Accounting.
+If yes, then submit a statement showing income forecast arising out of adoption of that plan. - ii.
+Discuss the treatment of by-product cost in Cost Accounting.